 There are a huge number of Butterflyfish Species found in Hawaii’s Waters.
 Some are very common and some far more difficult to find.
 But You are sure to find Some variety of Butterflyfish on most Snorkel trips.
 Butterflyfish are very ornate, colorful, and striking fish, often these are the kinds of fish people have in mind when thinking of tropical reef fish.
 They are not large fish but make up for this in the color and patterning they possess.
 A large shoal of Raccoon Butterflyfish really feels like you are swimming in an aquarium.

-There are many Butterflyfish in Hawaii’s water but the following are the most commonly uncounted.
-Raccoon butterflies can form in shoals of hundreds or more.
+There are many Butterflyfish in Hawaii’s water but the following are the most commonly encountered.
+Raccoon butterflies can form in shoals of hundreds or more, usually with other species mixed in.

 Raccoon Butterflyfish – Kikakapu